Federal Court Interpreter Certification Examination

-The written examination, offered on even years, is a computer-administered screener examination which includes a multiple choice test of English proficiency and a multiple choice test of Spanish proficiency.
+The written examination will be offered in 2019.
+It is a computer-administered screener examination which includes a multiple choice test of English proficiency and a multiple choice test of Spanish proficiency.
 You must pass the written examination in order to qualify to take the oral examination.
 You will receive your scores on the same day of testing.

 Phase Two Oral Examination

-The oral examination, offered on odd years, tests the ability to effectively perform the three modes of court interpreting: sight translation and simultaneous and consecutive interpretation of discourse, all of which must reflect the correct form and content of authentic interpreting functions encountered in the federal courts.
+The oral examination will be offered in 2019.
+It tests the ability to effectively perform the three modes of court interpreting: sight translation and simultaneous and consecutive interpretation of discourse, all of which must reflect the correct form and content of authentic interpreting functions encountered in the federal courts.

 Accordingly, the candidate is required to demonstrate the ability to effectively carry out these functions bi-directionally.
 Test items include both formal and informal/colloquial language, technical and legal terminology, and special vocabulary or other specialized language use which is part of the active vocabulary of a highly articulate speaker.
 The FCICE is offered only for Spanish/English, since that is the primary interpreting need in the federal judiciary.